wh-alice/mig_visualstudio/vs/code-quality/ca1708--identifiers-should-differ-by-more-than-case.md

 ---
-title: "CA1708: Identifiers should differ by more than case | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "CA1708: Identifiers should differ by more than case" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"